How To Articles

 If multiple projects are published to the same Application Server (such as often done in development) they have to be published to discrete folders under webroot to segregate the projects.
 This is done by giving each project a unique target folder in the publish profile.

-- How to Specify an Alternate Configuration File for the Alpha Anywhere Standard Application Server
+- How to Specify an Alternate Configuration File for the Alpha Anywhere Classic Application Server

 - How to Determine the Version for the Alpha Anywhere Development Environment